-The action areas of the new phase of the Initiative endorsed in 2018 are as follows:
+The action areas endorsed in 2018 for the Initiative's second phase are as follows:

-- Support SIDS in reviewing and implementing NDCs, extending technical assistance and capacity building where needed. - Expand from assessment and planning to implementing effective, innovative solutions, with continued technical and regulatory advisory services to help SIDS overcome the unique challenges they face. - Promote all renewable sources, including geothermal and ocean energy, and step up work to integrate solar PV and wind power. - Support the development of bankable projects, fostering access to finance and closer co-operation with the private sector. - Strengthen institutional and human capacity development in all segments of the renewable energy value chain. - Expand focus beyond power generation to include transportation and other end-use sectors. - Leverage synergies between renewables and energy efficiency. - Reinforce links between renewables and non-energy sectors including agriculture, food, health and water - to foster broad socio-economic development, as well as raising awareness about job creation, gender equality and women's empowerment through renewable energy development. - Link renewable energy uptake to climate resilience and more effective disaster recovery. - Enhance collection and dissemination of data and statistics, supporting informed decision-making and effective monitoring. - Reinforce and expand partner engagement, leveraging synergies with existing SIDS initiatives and other IRENA co-ordinated platforms, such as the Global Geothermal Alliance, the International Off-Grid Renewable Energy Conference and the Coalition for Action. - Boost renewable power deployment, aiming for a total target of 5 GW of installed capacity in SIDS by 2023.
+- Support SIDS in reviewing and implementing NDCs, extending technical assistance and capacity building where needed to meet climate goals. - Expand from assessments and planning to implementing effective, innovative solutions, with continued technical and regulatory advisory services addressing the particular challenges faced by SIDS. - Promote all renewable sources, including geothermal and ocean energy, and step up work to integrate solar PV and wind power. - Support the development of bankable projects, fostering access to finance and closer cooperation with the private sector. - Strengthen institutional and human capacity development in all segments of the renewable energy value chain. - Look beyond power generation and focus also on transport and other end-use sectors. - Leverage synergies between renewables and energy efficiency. - Reinforce links between renewables and non-energy sectors including agriculture, food, health and water - to foster broad socio-economic development, while also raising awareness about job creation, gender equality and women's empowerment through renewable energy development. - Link renewable energy uptake to climate resilience and more effective disaster recovery. - Enhance the collection and dissemination of data and statistics, particularly to ensure informed decision-making and effective monitoring. - Reinforce and expand partner engagement, leveraging synergies with existing SIDS initiatives and other IRENA-facilitated platforms, such as the Global Geothermal Alliance, the International Off-Grid Renewable Energy Conference, and the IRENA Coalition for Action. - Boost renewable power deployment, aiming for total installed capacity of 5 GW in SIDS by 2023.